astronom/bootstrapAdminThemePlugin/README.md

+## Forked and updated.
+See commit history

+Bootstrap v2.3.1
+Font Awesome 3.0.2
+holder.js
+Some fix

 ## Installation

 Add this repository as a git submodule, or just place the bootstrapAdminThemePlugin folder in your project's plugins folder.